beameio/beame-insta-ssl/README.md

 This is a tool that allows you to have access to a machine with HTTPS via a random hostname without needing to have a public IP address.

 When using Beame.io, the private key never leaves your computer/server.
 Beame cannot look into your traffic.
-While theoretically Beame.io could issue a `*.beameio.net` certificate and terminate your traffic (which we don't do), this is preventable by checking certificate fingerprints.
+While, theoretically, Beame.io could issue a `*.beameio.net` certificate and terminate your traffic (which we don't do), this is preventable by checking certificate fingerprints.

 ## ... but there is already Ngrok!?